abhinavgautam0399/ATliQ-Hotels-analysis/README.md

 Download the dataset here:
 👉 [ https://drive.google.com/drive/folders/1nUcQ16lKCbDj6nwnsMcUyD0ITqsw9XBo?usp=sharing ]

-Steps to run the project:
+## Steps to run the project

 1. Download and extract the dataset
 2. Place all CSV files inside the `data/` folder
-3. Ensure the structure is:
+3. Run the notebooks

+---

+## 📝 Note
+Notebooks are placed in the root directory for ease of use.
+Simply download the dataset, place it in the `data/` folder, and run the notebooks without modifying any file paths.

 ```
 data/